zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

   - The query is a `PutItem` or `DeleteItem` operation (`put` and `deleteFrom` in the High Level API)
     - The query does not have a condition expression
   - The query is a `GetItem` operation (`get` in the High Level API)
-    - The query's projection expression list contains the primary key - this is required to match the response data to the request.
+    - The query's `projections` list contains the primary key - this is required to match the response data to the request.
 Note all fields are included by default so this is only a concern if you explicitly specify the projection expression.
 - If a query does not qualify for auto-batching it will be parallelised automatically

 ## Maximum batch sizes for `BatchWrireItem` and `BatchGetItem`